 One huge advantage of being a Chase cardholder is having access to the Chase shopping portal.
 Chase has partnered with several brands like Banana Republic, Macy’s, or Samsung to offer anywhere from an extra 2x-20x points per $1 spent.

-Being that the Chase Ink Business Cash℠ is traditionally a cash-back card, the way in which you can use your rewards points are limited.
-However, by combing your Chase Ink Business Cash℠ card with an Ultimate Rewards earning card you can unlock huge value for your points.
-This method can make for a very powerful point earning combo.
+Since the Ink Business Cash℠ Credit Card is traditionally a cash-back card, the ways in which you can use your rewards points are limited.
+However, by combining your Ink Business Cash℠ Credit Card with an Ultimate Rewards-earning card, you can unlock huge value for your points.
+This method can make for a very powerful points-earning combo.

-Take the Chase Ink Business Preferred℠ for example, this card earns 3x Ultimate Reward points per $1 spent on up to $150,000 in combined purchases on internet, cable, and phone services, shipping expenses, travel, and ads purchases with search engines or social media sites.
+Take the Ink Business Preferred℠ Credit Card, for example.
+This card earns 3x Ultimate Rewards points per $1 spent on up to $150,000 in combined purchases on internet, cable, and phone services, as well as shipping expenses, travel, and ad purchases with search engines or social media sites.

-With this two-card combo, here’s an example of how you could allocate all your business spending to maximize your rewards:
+With this 2-card combo, here’s an example of how you could allocate all your business spending to maximize your rewards:

-- Use the Chase Ink Cash℠ to receive 5x on first $25,000 in purchases on internet/cable TV/mobile and landline phone services, and with office supply stores
+- Use the Ink Business Cash℠ Credit Card to receive 5x on the first $25,000 in purchases on internet, cable TV, and phone services, plus with office supply stores

-- Use the Chase Ink Preferred℠ to receive 3x on travel and digital ad purchases, plus every $1 on internet/cable TV/ mobile and landline phone services after the $25,000 threshold is met
+- Use the Ink Business Preferred℠ Credit Card to receive 3x on travel and digital ad purchases, plus 1x on internet, cable TV, and phone services after the $25,000 threshold is met

-- Use the Chase Ink Cash℠ to receive 2x on all gas station and restaurant purchases
+- Use the Ink Business Cash℠ Credit Card to receive 2x on all gas station and restaurant purchases

-Interested in learning more about Chase’s Ultimate Reward cards that will allow you to pool your points for huge value?
-Our favorites include the Chase Ink Business Preferred℠, Chase Sapphire Reserve and Chase Sapphire Preferred® Card.
+Interested in learning more about Chase’s Ultimate Rewards cards that will allow you to pool your points for huge value?
+Our favorites include the Ink Business Preferred℠ Credit Card, Chase Sapphire Reserve®, and Chase Sapphire Preferred® Card.

-Once you’ve optimized your point earning to ensure you get the best return for every $1 your business spends, you’re going to want to make sure you get the highest value possible out of those points.
+Once you’ve optimized your points earning to ensure you get the best return for every dollar your business spends, you’re going to want to make sure you get the highest value possible out of those points.
 So which redemption methods offer you the best bang for your buck?

 Redeeming for Gift Cards